HongjiWu/MSc_AA_Project/README.md

 For running Exp.4 Varying Content Divergence between Referencing and Targetting Data Samples, run **exp_sim.py**

 Before running this expereiment, you have to generate dataset with similarity metrics by using **compute_sim.py**

+## Plotting

+All experiment output is stored in /output

+There is two jupyter notebooks used to generate all the plots in report & ppt in /output and all the plots already generated is in /output/fig